pingleware/pingleware-contracts/test/README.md

 # Testing

+Unit testing ensures that the contracts are operating per design and provide implementation guidance including required dependencies.

 Each test case is created for each Contract and not for abstract contracts, interfaces nor libraries as these cannot be instantiated, by using the command,

 ```